Wildflowers (Tom Petty album): Production

 Wildflowers was credited only to Petty and not to his usual band, Tom Petty and the Heartbreakers because, in Petty's words, "Rick [Rubin] and I both wanted more freedom than to be strapped into five guys."
 Nonetheless, the Heartbreakers predominantly served as the musicians on the album.
 The album features all the band's members with the exception of drummer Stan Lynch.
 Petty auditioned numerous drummers for the album, and eventually chose Steve Ferrone.
 Petty fired Lynch from the Heartbreakers just before the album's release, and Ferrone officially joined the touring band the following year, and later became a full band member.
 (Lynch did play on one outtake from Wildflowers, "Something Could Happen").

 Petty wrote and recorded numerous songs for the album, and the original plan was to have Wildflowers be a double album, with 25 songs in total.
 However, Lenny Waronker of Warner Bros.
 Records felt that the album was too long, and it was decided to reduce the album to 15 tracks.
 Of the 10 tracks left out, one, "Leave Virginia Alone", notably became a hit single the following year when it was recorded by Rod Stewart, while another four were included, in modified form, in Tom Petty and the Heartbreakers' next album, the soundtrack album to the 1996 film She's the One.
-All ten songs, in their original form, were finally released in the 2020 re-released edition of Wildflowers, Wildflowers & All the Rest.
+All ten songs, in their original form, were later released in the 2020 edition of Wildflowers, Wildflowers & All the Rest.